Frozen (2013 film): Cultural impact

 In a mid-2014 BabyCenter list of the 100 most-used baby names, Elsa was ranked 88th; it was the first time the name had appeared on the website's chart.
 BabyCenter managing director Sarah Barrett said that although the film's heroine is Anna, "Elsa offers a more unique name and is also a strong female role model".
-A number of new parents said that their name choices were "heavily influenced" by the siblings.
+A number of new parents said that their name choices were "heavily influenced" by the fictional siblings.
 Disney UK vice president Anna Hill later said, "We're delighted that Elsa is a popular name for babies and it's lovely to hear that for many families, it is actually their siblings who have chosen it", and "Elsa's fight to overcome her fears and the powerful strength of the family bond" were relevant to many families.
 On 2014 year-end Google list, Frozen was the year's most-searched film.
 At the Google Play store, Frozen and its soundtrack were named the movie and album of the year: the best-selling titles.
 The Writers Guild Foundation listed Frozen as having one of the best scripts of 2010s film and television, praising it as subverting "rigidly established story and character tropes".

 Frozen also became the subject of "a wealth of academic debate", including "a number of academic publications discussing the film's aesthetics, industrial significance and gender politics".
 The University of East Anglia hosted "Symfrozium", a May 12, 2015 academic conference which was covered by the British news media.